Human Resource Management BA (Hons) module details

 The module analyses the role played by legal regulation in the management of Human Resources.
 It explores the purpose of regulation and how it is applied in practice.
 Analysis will include consideration of how UK employment law has developed and the principles that underpin legal regulation of the employment relationship.
 The module explores the role of employment law in achieving social justice and tackling issues such as discrimination, slavery and child labour.

-People Management pathway: Critical Issues in Human Resource Management
+Block 3: Critical Issues in Human Resource Management

-The aim of this module is to develop a critical, creative and applied understanding of HRM's place in organisations to appreciate HRM's capacity to improve organisational performance and effectiveness including strategic HRM, organisational development and leadership.
+The aim of this module is to develop a critical, creative and applied understanding of HRM's place in organisations to appreciate HRM's capacity to improve organisational performance and effectiveness including strategic HRM, HR analytics, organisational development and leadership.
 Students are encouraged to read and discuss theory, critically reflect on their own experience of work and apply this to organisational cases and examples of their choosing.
 Students are provided with an opportunity to explore and develop their own interests in a supportive yet rigorous theoretically applied HRM module.
 The module encourages the challenging of mainstream thinking and traditional theoretical models.

 The module supports involvement in overseas learning experiences and feeds into the general aims of an integrated programme offering and decolonisation of the curriculum.
 The module is linked to professional membership of the CIPD and as such meets the learning and skills outcomes required by the professional body.